 investigations, searches, seizures, arrests, and other duties imposed under this Act, as deemed necessary by the Board.
 These investigators have and may exercise all of the rights and powers of peace officers, provided that these powers shall be limited to offenses or violations occurring or committed in a casino, in an organization gaming facility, or on a riverboat or dock, as defined in subsections (d) and (f) of Section 4, or as otherwise provided by this Act or any other law.

-(20.7) To contract with the Department of State
+(20.7) To contract with the Illinois State Police

 (21) To adopt rules concerning the conduct of gaming